In this guide, you’ll learn how to use Mojang mappings when developing Minecraft plugins.

 Maven Installation Instructions

-In your pom.xml, find the dependencies section, and place the following snippet to the top.
-You can remove Bukkit/Spigot API because mappings include it.
+Next, find the <dependencies> section, and place the following snippet inside of it.
+You can remove Spigot/Paper API dependency because mappings include it.

-If you want to use Paper API, keep Paper API dependency and place it above Spigot mappings.
+If you want to keep using Paper API, keep it above Spigot mappings so your IDE will override its imports.

 <dependency>